 Initial scrutiny has been implemented to ensure that any proposals considered by the Programme Approval Committee are complete and meet the minimum standards expected.
 This speeds up the review and approval process by enabling the Committee to focus on the key academic elements of the programme in full knowledge of key facts, rather than operating within complete information.
 The Committee has spent large amounts of time in previous years reviewing incomplete programmes which have been rejected by the Committee on a number of occasions.
 The purpose of initial scrutiny, therefore, is to reduce time wastage and maximise efficiency.

 Who Reviews Proposals During the Initial Scrutiny Phase?

-All new programme proposals are scrutinised by a member of Academic Quality Services, normally the Academic Quality Enhancement Officer assigned to the proposing College/School.
+All new programme proposals are scrutinised by a member of Academic Quality Services, normally the Academic Quality Enhancement Officer assigned to the proposing Faculty/School.
 The scrutineer will seek to ensure the programme proposal is fully complete and meets minimum standards to be progressed to the Programme Approval Committee for review.

 What Happens if my Proposal does not Pass Initial Scrutiny?

-If your proposal is incomplete or does not meet the required standards, it will be referred back to the proposing College/School with feedback for enhancement.
-The College’s/School’s assigned Academic Quality Engagement Officer will work with the Programme Proposer to ensure to proposal is completed and brought up to standard where necessary.
+If your proposal is incomplete or does not meet the required standards, it will be referred back to the proposing Faculty/School with feedback for enhancement.
+The Faculty/School’s assigned Academic Quality Engagement Officer will work with the Programme Proposer to ensure to proposal is completed and brought up to standard where necessary.
 This approach maximises the chances of a successful outcome, and makes best use of the Committee’s time.